desihub/desidatamodel/doc/DESI_TARGET/TARG_DIR/DR/VERSION/targets/PHASE/RESOLVE/OBSCON/PHASEtargets-OBSCON-RESOLVE-hp-HP.rst

 Examples
 ========

-For research notes detailing early target selections for DESI, target files are available at:
+For research notes detailing early target selections for DESI based on DR8 of the Legacy Surveys, target files are available at:

 https://data.desi.lbl.gov/public/ets/target/catalogs/dr8 .

 Contents
 ========